Killing of Brian Thompson: Handwritten letter

-Possible motives
+Motive

+On August 15, 2026, Mangione admitted to shooting Thompson.
+He said he did so after years of "severe pains from a broken back" and dealing with the health insurance industry.
+Mangione detailed his preparations for the shooting: "I then emailed UnitedHealthcare leadership posing as an investor at a firm managing over $50 billion in assets and requesting information about the conference.
+Unlike my previous interactions with insurers, I received an immediate response within an hour."

+On August 15, 2026, Mangione’s lawyer, Karen Friedman Agnifilo, provided additional detail about Mangione’s motive in a press conference following Mangione’s change of plea hearing.
+According to Agnifilo, Mangione “endured years of severe, debilitating pain following a broken back while struggling to navigate our healthcare and health insurance systems.
+[H]e believed that system had failed him and destroyed his life.”

-As of December 2024, investigators' theory of Mangione's motive is ill will towards the health insurance industry.
+By December 2024, investigators' theory of Mangione's motive is ill will towards the health insurance industry.
 Police believe the motive was partially related to an injury that Mangione had suffered that caused him to visit the emergency room in July 2023.
-Online photos posted by Mangione showed screws in his back, though the identity of the person pictured is unverified.
-Mangione wrote online that he had spondylolisthesis, a lower back condition.
+Mangione wrote online that he had spondylolisthesis, a lower back condition, and posted an x-ray image of a spine with plate and screws.
 Sources told CBS they believed Mangione had resentment towards UnitedHealthcare as well as other health insurance companies.
 According to UnitedHealthcare, he was not one of their customers.
 New York Police Chief of Detectives Joseph Kenny believes Mangione may have targeted them because of the company's size.

 Police believe that Mangione was inspired, in part, by Ted Kaczynski's Industrial Society and Its Future.
 Mangione's account posted a Goodreads review of Industrial Society and Its Future, describing Kaczynski as "rightfully imprisoned" and was critical of his use of violence against innocent individuals.
 The review, which gave the manifesto four out of five stars, also contained a quote that the reviewer claimed to have found online.
 The quote contained the lines Violence never solved anything' is a statement uttered by cowards and predators", and "When all other forms of communication fail, violence is necessary to survive."

 A report on the killing by the New York City Police Department's Intelligence & Counterterrorism Bureau was obtained by independent journalist Dan Boguslaw, and published in full by Klippenstein on December 26.
 The intelligence report focused on Mangione's motive and people who express sympathy for him, whom the bureau labeled as "extremists".
 The report assessed that Mangione was motivated by "what he perceives as a 'parasitic' health insurance company and industry as a whole, as well as broader objections to corporate greed and a concern for modern society".